senpl/SpaceTasker/app/FAQ.md

-**Q: Why is a task manager named "Notes"?**
+**Q: Why is a task manager having "Notes"?**

 *A: The app started with only the note taking features.
 Syncing with Google Tasks seemed like a good idea because everyone already has a Google account.
-Then it only made sense to support the rest of the features of Google Tasks.
-I'm not happy with the current state of things and am thinking about ways to separate the two concepts (Notes/Tasks)*
+Then it only made sense to support the rest of the features of Google Tasks, but the concept of "Notes" remained here and there throughout the application.

 **Q: Can you make a theme with yellow background and black lines?**